amplab/training/ampcamp/image-classification-with-pipelines.md

 </div>
 </div>

-Now, you can launch your Spark Shell using KeystoneML as follows from the spark subdirectory of the USB directory:
+Now, you can launch your Spark Shell using KeystoneML as follows from the Spark subdirectory of the USB directory:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 <pre class="prettyprint lang-bsh">
-#Make sure you do this in the root of the USB directory.
+# Make sure you do this in the Spark subdirectory of the USB directory.
 usb/$ ./bin/spark-shell --master local[4] --jars ../ampcamp-keystoneml/ampcamp-keystoneml.jar --driver-memory 2G --driver-class-path ../ampcamp-keystoneml/ampcamp-keystoneml.jar
 </pre>
 </div>